 This particular car wasn’t the first Jaguar D-TYPE to win Le Mans (that happened the previous year in a different Jaguar D-TYPE with drivers Mike Hawthorn and Ivor Bueb behind the wheel).
 It was the winner of the 1956 Le Mans, with racing legend Ron Flockhart and Ninian Sanderson driving for the Scottish Ecurie Ecosse racing team.
 It carries chassis number XKD 501, making it the first car explicitly designated a Jaguar D-TYPE.
 It’s also the only Le Mans-winning Jaguar from that period to remain in its original condition.
 Its predecessor off the line, which wasn’t a Le Mans winner, sold for more than four million dollars.
 There are some reports that this model, given its condition and pedigree, could sell for ten million dollars more.

 If fourteen million dollars is a bit too rich for your blood — even if it is a legendary Le Mans winner, and a Jaguar, at that — we don’t blame you.
-If you’re not planning on the trek to R. M. Sotheby’s, why not make the trek from Boston or Newton to Jaguar Peabody, at 247 Newbury St in Peabody MA instead?
+If you’re not planning on the trek to R. M. Sotheby’s, why not make the trek to Jaguar Peabody, at 247 Newbury St in Peabody MA instead?
 You can take home the spiritual successors to the Jaguar D-TYPE, the new F-TYPE Jaguar coupe and Jaguar F-PACE SUV.